Benjamen Chinn

-Benjamen Chinn (April 30, 1921 – April 25, 2009) was an American photographer known especially for his black and white images of Chinatown, San Francisco and of Paris, France in the late 1940s and early 1950s.
+Benjamen Chinn (April 30, 1921 – April 25, 2009) was an American photographer, known especially for his black and white images of Chinatown, San Francisco and of Paris, France in the late 1940s and early 1950s.

-Biography
+Early life and education

 Born in San Francisco's Chinatown on April 30, 1921, Benjamen Chinn was the ninth of twelve children.
 He was introduced to photography at the age of ten by his older brother, John, who taught him how to develop and print photos.
 Together the two assembled a darkroom in the basement of the family home.
 Throughout his photographic career, Chinn, an engineer by profession, would become known for his skills in the darkroom.

-During World War II, he served in the Pacific as an aerial and public relations photographer for the U.S. Army Air Corps.
+During World War II, he served in the Pacific as an aerial and public relations photographer for the United States Army Air Corps.
 Based at Hickam Field in Hawaii, he and a lone pilot flew reconnaissance missions in bombers that had been converted into unarmed camera planes.

-After the war, Chinn returned to San Francisco and was accepted into a new fine art photography program at the California School of Fine Arts (CSFA), now the San Francisco Art Institute.
-In this program, Ansel Adams and Minor White groomed the next generation of fine art photographers in the so-called “West Coast School of Photography.”
+After the war, Chinn returned to San Francisco and was accepted into a new fine art photography program at the California School of Fine Arts (CSFA), (now the San Francisco Art Institute).
+In this program, Ansel Adams and Minor White groomed the next generation of fine art photographers in the so-called "West Coast school of photography."
 Lecturers included Edward Weston, Imogen Cunningham, Lisette Model and Dorothea Lange.
 "The climax of every year was the five day, early spring trip to visit Edward Weston and to photograph at Point Lobos State Reserve, which his pictures had made famous.
 Full time concern with photography was nothing new to us, but on this trip the intensity rose like a thermometer held over a match flame."
 The close-knit circle of teachers and students would become lifelong friends.
 Chinn was particularly close to Cunningham, and through the end of her life he would often bring dim sum to her house for their lunches together.

 During this time Chinn began photographing San Francisco's Chinatown.
 His images exhibit a non-judgmental eye and a natural curiosity about people.
 He made intimate portraits of everyday life in the post-war era.
 His photos display an intuitive sense of form and movement and he credited his development to his CSFA painting instructors Dorr Bothwell and Richard Diebenkorn.
 The photos, many of which were taken from his doorstep, create a unique portrait of Chinatown from an insider's point of view.

 Chinn went on to Europe and photographed Parisian street life from 1950 to 1951 while studying sculpture from Alberto Giacometti at the Académie Julian.
-He also took painting classes at Fernand Léger’s school, and geography and philosophy at the Sorbonne.
+He also took painting classes at Fernand Léger's school, and geography and philosophy at the Sorbonne.
 He became friends with Léger and Henri Cartier-Bresson.
 Living in Paris, without a darkroom for the first time, he developed the negatives of the photos he took, but did not print or see any of the images until after he returned to San Francisco.